-Secretary Kissinger, dressed in formal attire prior to attending the dinner for King Hussein of Jordan, and his deputy Gen. Scowcroft anticipate new of the rescue of the 11 stranded Marines from the embassy in Saigon
+Secretary Kissinger, dressed in formal attire prior to attending the dinner for King Hussein of Jordan, and his deputy Gen. Scowcroft anticipate new of the rescue of the eleven stranded Marines from the embassy in Saigon.

 Finally, cause to celebrate.
 Sec.
 Kissinger reacts to the news that the 11 Marines have lifted off from the U.S. Embassy safe and sound

 It’s over.
 The Marines were safely rescued, now time to go to dinner with King Hussein.
 Press Secretary Nessen released this statement after the Marines had been successfully rescued: “Earlier today we announced that the evacuation had been completed.
 At that time we were not aware that an element of the ground security force remained to be evacuated.
 Therefore, the completion of the evacuation of these personnel actually occurred after the conclusion of the press conference.
 Latest reports indicate that the remaining security forces now have been evacuated.”And that was that.

 A few minutes after receiving word that the last Marines were finally rescued from the U.S. Embassy, and that the evacuation was this time really over, President Ford stepped back into the dinner with King Hussein.
 His relief was evident.
 It was now time for the toast.
 The president raised his glass and spoke to the close and important relationship with the Kingdom of Jordan.
 They clinked, had a sip, and everyone applauded.
 The name “Vietnam” was never mentioned.

 After a really long couple of days, I headed to my favorite bar to clink glasses of my own with friends who had also covered the war in Vietnam.
 And to shed a few tears.